Beat Saber: How to Clear Rock Mixtape – Complete Walkthrough

 Born To Be Wild

 The chart feels more forceful and directional, which can make it look harder than it is.
 Stay relaxed through diagonal sequences and move your torso for obstacle adjustments instead of stepping around too much.
-On VR, extra foot movement often makes lane reading worse because your body starts chasing the pattern.
+Extra foot movement often makes lane reading worse because your body starts chasing the pattern.
 A stable stance and loose shoulders work better here than constant repositioning.

 Smells Like Teen Spirit